DanialArab/Geospatial_Data_Science/My GIS Projects/2. Exploratory Data Analysis on US Wildfires/README.md

 Fig. 2.
 11: Size of US wildfire vs date (2008 - 2016)

 As expected, there is a clear cycle in the size of fire in each year, which peaks between June to August.
+To more quantitatively investigate this observation, the fire size across all the US states vs months is plotted in Fig. 2.
+12.

 The data plotted in Fig. 2.
 9 - 2.
 11 is for all the states.
 It would be insightful to investigate the fire size during time in each state.

 Data reference: Short, Karen C. 2017.
 Spatial wildfire occurrence data for the United States, 1992-2015 [FPA_FOD_20170508].
 4th Edition.
 Fort Collins, CO: Forest Service Research Data Archive. https://doi.org/10.2737/RDS-2013-0009.4